advaitkulkarni12/developer-samples/python/README.md

 This step is **not** mandatory.

-Then, you need to import the package:
+Then, you need to import the package in any file where you need it:
 ```python
 import nviso_api
 ```